History of the Mulligan Tour: 27 Years of Southeast Michigan Golf League Excellence

 The Birth of Metro Detroit's Premier Golf League (1999)

-The Southeast Michigan golf league history began in 1999 when founder Erik Meland, tired of traditional 9-hole leagues, envisioned something different for Metro Detroit golfers.
-Meland scheduled a series of weekend tournaments at various courses throughout Wayne County and invited friends and neighbors to experience a “new kind” of golf league—one that would deliver a PGA Tour atmosphere for recreational golfers across Southeast Michigan.
+Southeast Michigan golf league history began in spring 1999 when founder Erik Meland, frustrated with traditional 9-hole leagues, envisioned something revolutionary for Metro Detroit golfers.
+Meland scheduled weekend tournaments at various Wayne County courses and invited friends and neighbors to experience a “new kind” of golf league—one delivering a PGA Tour atmosphere for recreational golfers across Southeast Michigan.

 That inaugural season featured 16 members of the Royal & Ancient Golf Club of Harbour Pointe, named after their Belleville, Michigan subdivision.
-Half the original membership called this Wayne County community home, establishing the Mulligan Tour’s roots in Southeast Michigan.
+Half the original membership called this Wayne County community home, establishing the Mulligan Tour’s roots deep in Southeast Michigan golf history.

 First Tournament: Pine View Golf Course, May 29, 1999

-Southeast Michigan golf league history was made when 12 golfers traveled to Pine View Golf Course in Ypsilanti for the first-ever Pine View Classic.
+A landmark moment in Southeast Michigan golf league history occurred when 12 golfers traveled to Pine View Golf Course in Ypsilanti for the inaugural Pine View Classic.
 Dearborn school teacher Ron Stuart claimed victory with a net 4-under par 68, winning by 2 strokes and becoming the first champion in what would become Metro Detroit’s longest-running competitive golf league.

 The tour’s first summer saw rapid expansion across Southeast Michigan golf courses:

-• June 1999 – Tom Hamilton won the inaugural Tin Cup at Willow Metropark
+June 1999 – Tom Hamilton won the inaugural Tin Cup at Willow Metropark, bringing competitive golf to a Wayne County metro park.

-• Mid-June – Kerry Homberger captured the Western Swing, while Mary Petree won the Crazy Brit (using British Stableford scoring)
+Mid-June – Kerry Homberger captured the Western Swing, while Mary Petree won the Crazy Brit, becoming the first woman champion in Southeast Michigan golf league history and proving our commitment to inclusive competition.

-• July – Weather challenged Southeast Michigan golf for the first time when lightning stopped the Harbour Pointe Open, establishing tournament weather policies still used today
+July 1999 – Weather challenged Southeast Michigan golf for the first time when lightning stopped the Harbour Pointe Open mid-round.
+This established comprehensive weather policies still protecting player safety 27 years later.

-• Late Summer – Todd Stuart became the first back-to-back winner, taking Strokes on a Rope and the Quad-Tour Challenge
+Late Summer 1999 – Todd Stuart became the first back-to-back winner, taking Strokes on a Rope and the Quad-Tour Challenge, demonstrating the consistent competition that defines Metro Detroit golf history.

-Jim Cwikla finished the historic first season by sweeping both majors (Harbour Pointe Open and PLAYERS Championship), earning $80.
-However, Todd Stuart claimed the first Money Title with $94, beginning a Southeast Michigan golf league history of competitive excellence.
+Season Finale – Jim Cwikla swept both majors (Harbour Pointe Open and PLAYERS Championship), earning $80.
+However, Todd Stuart claimed the first Money Title with $94, beginning a Southeast Michigan golf league history of fierce competitive excellence where any player could win.

 Evolution and Growth Across Metro Detroit (2000-2004)